15 House Cleaning Tips to Keep Your Home Spotless… Even with Kids & Pets!

 14. Give everyone in the house a chore so you’re not doing everything by yourself.

-There’s no household where one person can do it all and as Nationwide shared, making cleaning a team effort is one of the best ways to clean a house fast!
+There’s no household where one person can do it all and making the tasks a team effort is one of the best ways to clean a house fast!
 So if you have a roommate, significant other, or kiddos old enough to chip in, assign everyone a daily or weekly chore to keep up with, and don’t be afraid to make it fun!

-Hip Tip: Make cleaning even more fun for kiddos and download our free chore bingo printable.
+Hip Tip: Make cleaning even more fun with our free printable bingo chore chart for kids.

 15. Shut the door on the mess, literally!